TejveerSingh13/ML-AI-python/README.md

 After fitting the data, check intercepts and coeficient.
 To analyse we can make a dataframe for each column and its coefficient .from which we can remove some relationship.
 We can now predict values to see the output data and then we can compare it with the Y_test or actual predicted value by plotting a histogram of the resuidals.
 The histogram should show a normal distribution if the model choice is right.
 Another better method to see if LR is the correct model is to plot residual VS actual y values. <- the last one is usefull in multiple independent variable dataset i.e. multiple x values/ features.

-## 2. Polynomial Regression
+### 1.2.
+Polynomial Regression
-### Tips
+#### Tips
 We can the Polynomial regression model and fit and transform the data.
 Only the independent variables (X) are fit_transfrorm.
 By transform we make combination and see polynomial relationship of independent varibales with self and each other by specifying the degree.
 One way to find out what degree perform well is that we train the model for different degree and then we plot the RMSE for train and test y values against the degree.
+## Logistic Regression
+Even though the name says regression it is a classification.
+Linear regressions are converted to Logistic by converting continous targets into catagorial through **Discretization**
+Classification algorithms - along with classification provides probabilistic data eg. probability od data being in a specific catagory.
+Error metrics of linear regression wont be useful here

+- **Logistic Function** - A function we can say that maps all the values of x (+ || -) between 0 and 1.
+In linear regression the fitting of curve was done using square of resuidal sum but in logistic similar cannot be done, so , we use a concept named maximum likelihood.